EdmondTabaku/facto/README.md

 Here’s a quick guide to help you get Facto up and running:

-1. **Download the Packed Extension**: Download Facto here
+1. **Download the Packed Extension**: Download Facto [here](https://github.com/EdmondTabaku/facto/releases/download/v1.0/Facto.v1.0.zip) and unzip it
 2. **Open Chrome Extensions**: Type `chrome://extensions/` into your Chrome browser's address bar.
 3. **Enable Developer Mode**: Turn on the "Developer mode" switch in the top right corner.
-4. **Load the Extension**: Click on "Load unpacked" and select the folder you downloaded.
+4. **Load the Extension**: Click on "Load unpacked" and select the unzipped folder.
 And that's it!
 Facto is now installed.

 #